adobe/helix-publish/README.md

 There are a number of important tasks involved in publishing that it does not do:

 - it does not create or activate a version, so that you still have full control over what goes live
-- it does not flush cache for you, so that you stay in control here, too
+- it does not flush cache for you, so that you stay in control here too

 ## Usage